 - Panel of teaching faculty and their perspectives

 Field trips to institutions in the LA area will allow us to explore their collections and how they are used for teaching.
-A panel comprised of librarians, archivists, and teaching faculty will talk about their approaches for teaching with primary sources.
+A panel or similar discussion format comprised of librarians, archivists, and teaching faculty will talk about their approaches for teaching with primary sources.